IBM/aspera-cli/docs/README.erb.md

 - As a [single file executable](#single-file-executable)

   This method is simple, but only a limited number of platforms are supported.
+- On Windows, as a [portable package](#windows-portable-package)

+  This method is the simplest on Windows: extract and run, it includes Ruby, gems and `ascp`.
 - As a [container](#container) (`docker`, `podman`, `singularity`).

 The following sections describe the various installation methods.